stecue/gMultiwfn/README.md

 *The (unofficial) gfortran port of Multiwfn*

 ## About
 gMultiwfn is an unofficial and (maybe) enhanced gfortran port of the popular wavefunction analyzing software [Multiwfn](http://sobereva.com/multiwfn) developed by Tian Lu.
 This gfortran port is maintained by Xing Yin (stecue@gmail.com).
 Email Xing or [open an issue on the github](https://github.com/stecue/gMultiwfn/issues) (__*strongly preferred!*__) on the github if you find a bug or need a new additional feature.
+You can also discuss related topics in the [official Chinese forum](http://bbs.keinsci.com/forum-112-1.html) for `Multiwfn`.

 ## Installation
 RPM builds for openSUSE, Fedora and CentOS will be released soon.
 Please follow the following steps to install from the source for now.